maritiren/maritiren.github.io/content/posts/threat-modeling.md

 ---
 </details>

-What I like to do is to create a guided document that teams fill during the process.
-At the top of this document, I put a **table containing high level information** about the service, such as the service owner(s), risk owner, service data classification, as well as a short description of the service.
-In some cases, I like to add the business criticality of the service, if the organization has some business critical services that are not processing critical data.
-These pieces of information already says a lot about the service, both for the team and for others that might need information about the service.

-Then comes the **data-flow diagram**, used to illustrate how the data flows through the service.
-The data is what we want to protect, so this diagram shows what points of the service might need more protections.
-These are spots that you can focus more on when utilizing the diagram later.

-Next, I like to add a **table of data types** that the service is process or store, and their data classification.
-To make it short and sweet, I prefer grouping data.
-For instance, instead of adding every data point for a user, write "user data" and the highest classification for the user data.
+One of my approaches has been to create a guided document that teams fill during the process, like the example above.
+This was done in Confluence, which worked well.
+We tried with a Markdown version in the repositories too, but that did not work as well.

 {{< alert "lightbulb" >}}
-When describing how to fill in the data types table, it is appropriate to add a link to the data classification document
+I think the best process is using a web form, but that requires a more time and resources.
+Even better if the form auto-fills whatever data is already known to the organization.
+For instance the service name, service owner, risk owner, etc.
 {{< /alert >}}

+In the example, I have included information that is useful for thinking about threat scenarios and keeping it minimal, such as the service description, data types that is processed by the service (what to protect) and the data-flow diagram showing where the data flows (where to protect).
+Also, I think every section should include instructions to minimize confusion and effort.

+{{< alert "lightbulb" >}}
+When describing the process, consider linking to supporting documents.
+E.g. the internal data classification.
+{{< /alert >}}

-Then comes the **threat modeling** part of this activity, finding potential security issues in the service.
+The **threat modeling** part of this activity might be the most difficult, especially in the beginning.
+This is when finding potential security issues in the service.
 In the Microsoft Learn path, two different ways of thinking are brought up, focusing on **protecting the service** or **understanding the attacker**.
 I like this approach, however I experience that most dev teams like to focus on protecting the system.
 Microsoft also states that _"Microsoft product engineers mostly focus on protecting the system.
 Penetration testing teams focus on both."_ (Wonder if an offensive security person has been working on this process at Microsoft:) ).

 When coming up with scenarios, I like add a scenario description, the driver for the scenario (whats the reason behind bringing it up) and thinking about how